IvoSt98/calculator-for-salary/README.md

 ### Libraries and Programs Used

-+ [Lucidchart](https://www.lucidchart.com/pages/?): Used during the planning phase to create flowchart, aiding in the visualization of the project's structure and flow.
++ [Lucidchart](https://www.lucidchart.com/pages/?): Used during the planning phase to create a flowchart, aiding in the visualization of the project's structure and flow.
 + [GitHub](https://github.com/): Used for version control and as a repository to store the project, ensuring code integrity and collaboration.
 + [GitPod](https://www.gitpod.io/): Served as the primary environment for writing code, committing changes, and pushing updates to GitHub, facilitating seamless development.
 + [Heroku](https://id.heroku.com/login): Deployed to host and deploy the final project, providing a reliable platform for public access.